What Is the Medical Student Scholars for Health Equity in Myeloma Mentoring Program?

 Its objectives include:

-- educating individuals from minority communities about multiple myeloma,
+- Educating individuals from minority communities about multiple myeloma,

-- engaging those communities at the earliest level of their training to gain a deeper understanding of the disease, and
+- Engaging those communities at the earliest level of their training to gain a deeper understanding of the disease, and

-- improving sensitivities toward diagnosis, as well as disparities in myeloma and patient care.
+- Improving sensitivities toward diagnosis, as well as disparities in myeloma and patient care.

 The hope is these medical students can take this knowledge with them, whether they choose to become a myeloma expert, or to pursue a different discipline.